-3.1 Warranty
+3.1 Manufacturer warranty

-The work specified in the service schedule may only be performed in an authorized KTM workshop and must be recorded in both the Service & Warranty Booklet and in KTM Dealer.net, otherwise any warranty coverage will become void.
-No warranty claims can be considered for damage resulting from manipulations and/or alterations to the vehicle.
+The work specified in the service schedule may only be performed in an authorized KTM workshop and must be recorded in both the Service & Warranty Booklet and in the KTM Dealer.net, otherwise any warranty claim will be void.
+Damage or secondary damage caused by tampering with and/or conversions on the vehicle is not covered by the manufacturer warranty.

-Additional information on the manufacturer or implied warranty and the procedures involved can be found in the service & warranty booklet.
+Additional information on the manufacturer or manufacturer warranty and the procedures involved can be found in the Service & Warranty Booklet.

-3.2 Operating and auxiliary substances
+3.2 Fuel, auxiliary substances